MinecraftServerControl/mscs/README.md

 ### Adjusting map/mapping settings

-You can adjust the properties of the Overviewer by editing the file `overviewer-settings.py`.
-Properties here include the output path of the map (i.e. you should change this to your web server directory), and render settings.
+You can individually adjust the properties that Overviewer will use for each world by editing the world's `overviewer-settings.py` file.
+Properties here include the output path of the map (i.e. you can change this to your web server directory), and render settings.
 Please visit [their website](http://docs.overviewer.org/en/latest/config/) for information on config.

 In order for the map to update new changes in the world, you need to run Overviewer periodically.